Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Abstract

 \section{Abstract}

-While working with Nédélec elements on adaptively refined meshes with hanging nodes, the orientation of the hanging edges and faces must be taken into account.
-Indeed, for non-orientable meshes, there was no solution and implementation available to date.
+In this work, Nédélec elements on locally refined meshes with hanging nodes are considered.
+A crucial aspect is the orientation of the hanging edges and faces.
+For non-orientable meshes, no solution or implementation has been available to date.
 The problem statement and corresponding algorithms are described in great detail.
 As a model problem, the time-harmonic Maxwell's equations are adopted because Nédélec elements constitute their natural discretization.
-The implementation is performed within the finite element library deal.II.
-The algorithms and implementation are demonstrated through four numerical examples on different uniformly and adaptively refined meshes.
+The algorithms and implementation are demonstrated through two numerical examples on different uniformly and adaptively refined meshes.
+The implementation is performed within the finite element library \dealii.